josephikim/react-calendar/README.md

 ## Description

 **React Calendar** is an easy-to-use online calendar build with [React Big Calendar](https://jquense.github.io/react-big-calendar/examples/index.html?path=/story/about-big-calendar--page).
-I built this demo app as an proof-of-concept to show how to integrate a third party UI library in React and have it interact with user data stored in MongoDB and Redux.
+I built this demo as an proof-of-concept to show how to integrate a third party UI library in React.
+It also utilizes data available at the [Calendarific Holidays API](https://calendarific.com/api-documentation).
 The app has some architectural elements in place (e.g. JSON Web Token, Mongoose) to help developers scale it up easily.
 Feel free to fork or extend the codebase for your own project!

 React Calendar is an example of a "MERN stack" application which consists of the following technologies: